BugBusterSWE/adminManual/chapters/managementCompanies.md

 ## Add member to a company
 To open this page, you need to click on the company's name in the Show Companies page.
-As illustrated in Figure 3, you will be asked to enter an e-mail (1) , a password (2), a rule and click the Sign in button (3).
+As illustrated in Figure 3, you will be asked to enter an e-mail (1) , a password (2), a rule and click the Add button (3).
 After the authentication process is finished, the user is redirected to the dashboard.
 ![](../img/addMemberToCompany.png)